148.75 Licenses; denial, suspension, revocation.

 (6) gross negligence in the practice of physical therapy as a physical therapist;

 (7) treating human ailments by physical therapy after an initial 30-day period of patient admittance to treatment has lapsed, except by the order or referral of a person licensed in this state in the practice of medicine as defined in section 147.081, the practice of chiropractic as defined in section 148.01, the practice of podiatry as defined in section 153.01, or the practice of dentistry as defined in section 150A.05 and whose license is in good standing; or when a previous diagnosis exists indicating an ongoing condition warranting physical therapy treatment, subject to periodic review defined by board of physical therapy rule;

 (8) treating human ailments, without referral, by physical therapy treatment without first having practiced one year under a physician's orders as verified by the board's records;

 (9) failing to consult with the patient's health care provider who prescribed the physical therapy treatment if the treatment is altered by the physical therapist from the original written order.
 The provision does not include written orders to "evaluate and treat";

 (10) treating human ailments other than by physical therapy unless duly licensed or registered to do so under the laws of this state;

-(11) inappropriate delegation to a physical therapist assistant or inappropriate task assignment to an aide or inadequate supervision of a student physical therapist, physical therapist assistant, student physical therapist assistant, or a physical therapy aide;
+(11) inappropriate delegation to a physical therapist assistant or inappropriate task assignment to an aide or inadequate supervision of either level of supportive personnel;

 (13) failing to comply with a reasonable request to obtain appropriate clearance for mental or physical conditions that would interfere with the ability to practice physical therapy, and that may be potentially harmful to patients;